5E7EN/SongWut/README.md

 ## Credits

--   Special thanks to YumiR for his vast knowledge and dedication towards the Asterisk version.
+-   Special thanks to YumiR for his vast knowledge and assistance.
 It wouldn't have happened without him.